Trevbytes/kyles_critters/testing.md

 - [ ] A user can login via Google
     - Added home app to be redirected to when logged in.
     - Google sign in connected.
 Cannot use the redirect function until the site is deployed on Heroku.
 Other login accounts will be added at this time.
+- [X] A user can navigate to different pages via a url.
+    - Set up basic sturcture all apps to allow for navigation to the pages.
+All tested urls return a 200 response.
-- [ ] A user can navigate to diffrent pages via the nav bar.
+- [ ] A user can navigate to different pages via the navbar.
 ---
 ## Known Issues
 ---